The Captive (2014 film): Box office

+Critical response

+Contemporary

-Before its release, the film had been received negatively.
-The Captive has a Rotten Tomatoes rating of 28% based on 54 reviews, with an average score of 4.3/10.
+The Captive has a Rotten Tomatoes rating of 28% based on 53 reviews, with an average score of 4.3/10.
 The website's critics consensus reads, "Wan and lugubrious, The Captive represents another atmospheric, beautifully filmed misfire from director Atom Egoyan."
 The film's Metacritic score is 36 out of 100 based on 20 reviews, indicating "generally unfavorable reviews".
+Sam Adams remarked that many critics who watched the premiere compared it unfavourably with Denis Villeneuve's Prisoners, released a year earlier, but that "the harshest comparisons" were to Egoyan's past films, evidence of a "precipitous downward slide", referencing the director's recent Devil's Knot, which opened the week before "to resoundingly negative reviews."

 Justin Chang from Variety described it as "a ludicrous abduction thriller that finds a once-great filmmaker slipping into previously un-entered realms of self-parody".
 Peter Bradshaw from The Guardian commented, "it looks worryingly as if Egoyan has taken a serious issue and burdened it to breaking point and beyond with his own indulgent, naïve and exploitative fantasies".
 Steven Zeitchik of the Los Angeles Times compliments moments when the film "hints at emotions and mysteries with a delightful subtlety for a while", but remarks that it includes "some wild plots and conspiracies that wouldn't be out of place in the most fantastical spy novel".

+Alex Heeney praised the film's cinematography but faulted the script: "it tries to balance six protagonists who should be dealing with complicated emotions, while also hitting all the marks of a thriller.
+Egoyan does some top notch directing to keep the tension heightened, making the film work as a genre piece.
+The constant suspense can keep you from thinking too hard about the vacuousness of the characters, making it an OK film that’s only worth seeing once.
+It’s a shame because there are a lot of good ideas here, and it’s a chilling concept that deserves further explanation."